Skip to content

 Upload a package

-Alternatively, you can upload packages using the pixi (or rattler-build) CLI tool.
+Alternatively, you can build and publish packages using the pixi CLI.
 To do so locally, you need to generate an API key for your user account (User -> Settings -> Api Keys).

 pixi upload prefix --channel <channel-name> <package-file> --api-key $PREFIX_API_KEY